YuuuuuuYu/yuuuuuuyu.github.io/content/posts/2025/2025-04-09-jekyll-rss.md

 The atom feed, in the 'feed.xml' file uses Liquid to build the XML.
 The file contains the following code.

 ### **Installation**
 Step 1.
-Download the file <a href="https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/feed.xml" target="_blank">feed.xml</a>
+Download the file [feed.xml](https://raw.githubusercontent.com/jhvanderschee/jekyllcodex/gh-pages/feed.xml)

 Step 2.
 Save the file in the root of your Jekyll project